Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research: A Mathematical Attitude Theory

-Study 1 and Study 2 leaned heavily on simulation methods, a fruitful avenue towards understanding a system and its dynamics.
-But, when relying on simulation alone to understand a system, one runs the risk that insights obtained through example simulations are non-generic.
-We now turn the discussion to the value of formal mathematical analysis of attitudinal systems and their dynamics, something that applies generally to psychological networks.
-Formal analytical methods have the potential to not only increase understanding but also to generate unambiguous experimental predictions.
-We do this by example using a prominent computational model of attitudes, the Attitudes as Constraint Satisfaction (ACS) model \citep{MonroeRead2008}.
-In outline form, we will provide: (i) the requisite technical details of Graph Dynamical Systems (the mathematical framework we use), (ii) a high-level summary review of the ACS model and its gaps in terms of making precise testable predictions, (iii) a sketch of how we propose to move from mathematical analysis to useful experimental predictions using the ACS model \citep{MonroeRead2008}.
+We now introduce our mathematical theory, Graph Dynamical Systems, to explore a prominent computational model of attitudes, the Attitudes as Constraint Satisfaction (ACS) model \citep{MonroeRead2008}.
+In outline form, we will provide: (i) the requisite technical details of Graph Dynamical Systems (the mathematical theory we use), (ii) a high-level summary review of the ACS model and its gaps in terms of making precise testable predictions, (iii) a sketch of how one might move from mathematical analysis to useful experimental predictions using the ACS model \citep{MonroeRead2008}.